Unforeseen medical treatment

 - Treatment is provided free of charge by doctors working under a contract with the public health insurance scheme.

-- To obtain treatment by a specialist, yhou usually need a referral from a general practititioner.
+- To obtain treatment by a specialist, you usually need a referral from a general practititioner (GP).

-- Find a doctor (praktiserende læge) in the list of healthcare providers (in Danish)
+- Find a GP (praktiserende læge) or specialist (behandlere) near you in the list of healthcare providers (in Danish).

 - The cost will be lower if you consult a dentist working under a contract with the public health insurance scheme.